 Dairy Free Hot Chocolate

 How to make Dairy Free Hot Chocolate

-First and foremost, grab your ingredients, and get them all out on the countertop.
-You’ll also want to get out your blender, too.
+First and foremost, grab your ingredients, and place them on the countertop.

-To make this Vegan Hot Chocolate, double check on the ingredients of your marshmallows!
-I’ve linked to vegan marshmallows above and in the recipe card below, but it’s important, so don’t skip this part!
+To make this into a Vegan Hot Chocolate, double check on the ingredients of your marshmallows!
+I’ve linked to vegan marshmallows above and in the recipe card below, but it’s important, so don’t skip this part.

+Dairy Free Hot Chocolate